abeeto/abeeto.github.io/_posts/2024-12-06-personal-findings-CSS.md

 But it does save you some Javascript.

-And I think the point is, CSS is ever-changing, learning to adapt to the requirements of developers and the web.
+I think the point is, CSS is ever-changing, learning to adapt to the requirements of developers and the web.
 You can never really sit back and think you understand it all.

-And that's okay.
+And that's okay because the new changes are here to make your life simpler.
+And if you don't learn that's fine too, what you know will always be compatible.

 ## 4. A bit more on intrinsic design